Separatist or terrorist: Why it is time to silence Asiya Andrabi

-New Delhi, July 6: The NIA was grated 10 days custody of one of the most dangerous and notorious separatists of Kashmir, Asiya Andrabi.
+New Delhi, July 6: The NIA was granted 10 days custody of one of the most dangerous and notorious separatists of Kashmir, Asiya Andrabi.
 The NIA while filing an FIR against her had termed her organisation the Dukhtaran-e-Milat chief, Asiya Andrabi as a terrorist organisation.

 In the FIR, the NIA said, "the Central government has received information that one Aasiya Andrabi and her associates namely Sofi Fehmeeda and Nahida Nasreen are actively running a terrorist organisation named as Dukhtaran-E-Millat which is proscribed under the First Schedule to the Unlawful Activities (Prevention) Act, 1967.
 They are using various media platforms to spread insurrectionary imputations and hateful speeches that endanger the integrity, security and sovereignty of India.
 The DEM through Aasiya Andrabi openly advocates secession of Jammu & Kashmir from the Union of India and has also called for jihad and use of violence against India."